We Prepare, But We Are Not Preppers

 We then turn the questions on them: Can you feed yourself?
 Shelter yourself?
 Identify edible foods in the woods or lawn?
 Can you hunt, trap or fish?
 Can you make a fire with something other than a lighter?
 Can you find your way out of the woods with a map and compass?
 Can you milk a goat or cow?
 Can you grow a garden?

 Unfortunately, the answers are usually no.

-We explain to them that the term “prepper” is often used in a derogatory way to imply people are fanatics and think the world will end.
+We explain to them that the term “preppers” is often used in a derogatory way to imply people are fanatics and think the world will end.
 Prepping, however, is what every entity on this planet does to survive on their own.
 Even trees do this.
 Sap from a pine tree is a healing agent used to seep through the cut that has harmed the tree.
 That tree is trying to save itself.
-And in fact that pitch is also a medicinal able to do the same thing on us humans—healing our cuts.
+And, in fact, that pitch is also a medicinal able to do the same thing on us humans—healing our cuts.

 Every entity in the natural system preps.
 Humans, however, have been conditioned not to prep and to rely on the governmental and societal systems to sustain them.
 This is not good.

 In all the natural disasters we have been in, the government never rode to the rescue during the strife itself, as in fixing the problem.
 They were trying to mitigate further disaster.
 I was stuck in London during the 9/11 attacks.
 Being stuck in a foreign country and not being able to fly out was scary.
 At midnight of 9/11 in our hotel in London, the hotel caught on fire.
 After being upset we couldn’t get home, we were left standing on the London street in our pajamas, watching a hotel fire with all our belongings in it.
 What do you do, kids?
 How do you get home?
 How do you provide for yourself when you only have one more night at the hotel and a week before you can even leave the country?
 And, there’s no way to cross the Atlantic at all until planes flew again, which we didn’t know when that would ever be.